Document status: working draft submitted to the CNA TC Terminal for validation.

 1. Overview

-Version 3.0.0 is a major version: it introduces compatibility breaks on the three existing APIs and creates a new foundation API (Terminal Definitions API).
-The changes are motivated by six major work streams:
+The 3.0.0 major version introduces compatibility breaks on the three existing Terminal APIs, creates a new foundation API (Terminal Definitions API), and triggers cascading major versions 2.0.0 on the three adjacent APIs (Legacy SAM, Generic Card, Storage Card).
+The changes are motivated by seven major work streams:

 Cross-cutting consequences:

-• Removal of the InvalidCardResponseException exception from the selection package (still present as a “legacy” class in the diagram for information), in favor of the exception from the root reader package.
+InvalidCardResponseExceptionexception from theselectionpackage (still present as a “legacy” class in the diagram for information), in favor of the exception from the rootreaderpackage.

 2. Theme 1 — Multiple Logical Channel Support